duckduckgo/duckduckgo-help-pages/_docs/email-protection/privacy/does-duckduckgo-save-my-messages.md

 title: Does DuckDuckGo save my email messages?
 nav_title: Does DuckDuckGo save my messages?
 description: No. DuckDuckGo does not save the content of Email Protection users’ emails.
-category: DuckDuckGo Email Protection Privacy
+category: DuckDuckGo Email Protection
+sub_category: Privacy
 order: 200
 ---